 The first symbol every periods is a first symbol in an even frame.

+A UE expects that the reference subcarrier spacing configuration is smaller than or equal to a subcarrier spacing configuration for any configured DL BWP or UL BWP.
+Each slot provided by higher layer parameter pattern1 or pattern2 is applicable to consecutive slots in the active DL BWP or the active UL BWP where the first slot starts at a same time as a first slot for the reference subcarrier spacing configuration and each downlink or flexible or uplink symbol for the reference subcarrier spacing configuration corresponds to consecutive downlink or flexible or uplink symbols for the subcarrier spacing configuration .

-If the UE is additionally provided higher layer parameter tdd-UL-DL-ConfigDedicated, the parameter tdd-UL-DL-ConfigDedicated overrides only flexible symbols per slot over the number of slots as provided by tdd-UL-DL-ConfigurationCommon or tdd-UL-DL-ConfigurationCommon2.
+If the UE is additionally provided higher layer parameter TDD-UL-DL-ConfigDedicated, the parameter TDD-UL-DL-ConfigDedicated overrides only flexible symbols per slot over the number of slots as provided by TDD-UL-DL-ConfigurationCommon.

-The higher layer parameter tdd-UL-DL-ConfigDedicated provides
+The higher layer parameter TDD-UL-DL-ConfigDedicated provides

-- A set of slot configurations by higher layer parameter slotSpecificConfigurationsToAddModList;
+- a set of slot configurations by higher layer parameter slotSpecificConfigurationsToAddModList

-- For each slot configuration from the set of slot configurations
+- for each slot configuration from the set of slot configurations

-- A slot index for a slot provided by higher layer parameter slotIndex;
+- a slot index for a slot provided by higher layer parameter slotIndex

-- A set of symbols for a slot by higher layer parameter symbols where
+- a set of symbols for a slot by higher layer parameter symbols where

-- if symbols = allDownlink, all symbols in the slot are downlink;
+- if symbols = allDownlink, all symbols in the slot are downlink

-- if symbols = allUplink, all symbols in the slot are uplink;
+- if symbols = allUplink, all symbols in the slot are uplink

 - if symbols = explicit and higher layer parameter nrofDownlinkSymbols provides a number of downlink first symbols in the slot and higher layer parameter nrofUplinkSymbols provides a number of uplink last symbols in the slot.
 If nrofDownlinkSymbols is not provided, there are no downlink first symbols in the slot and if nrofUplinkSymbols is not provided, there are no uplink last symbols in the slot.
-The remaining symbols in the slot are flexible.
+The remaining symbols in the slot are flexible

 For each slot having a corresponding index provided by higher layer parameter slotIndex, the UE applies a format provided by the corresponding higher layer parameter symbols.
-The UE does not expect tdd-UL-DL-ConfigDedicated to indicate as uplink or as downlink a symbol that tdd-UL-DL-ConfigurationCommon or, when provided, tdd-UL-DL-ConfigurationCommon2 indicates as a downlink or as an uplink symbol, respectively.
+The UE does not expect TDD-UL-DL-ConfigDedicated to indicate as uplink or as downlink a symbol that TDD-UL-DL-ConfigurationCommon indicates as a downlink or as an uplink symbol, respectively.